avaxar/kithare/README.md

 - Run `python3 build.py`.
 It'll compile Kithare and put the executable in the build destination directory.

 ### Running Tests
+- To run the tests, use the command `python3 build.py --run-tests`, note that this command only runs the tests, and does nothing else.
+Pass `--msvc` flag too, if needed.
+For this command to work, the tests need to be built fisrt.

 #### MSVC / Visual Studio
 - Make sure you've successfully done the compilation above.
 - Open the solution `Kithare.sln`.